Torpedo Data Computer: The problem of aiming a straight-running torpedo

 The TDC performed the trigonometric calculations required to compute a target intercept course for the torpedo.
 It also had an electromechanical interface to the torpedoes, allowing it to automatically set courses while torpedoes were still in their tubes, ready to be fired.

 The TDC's target tracking capability was used by the fire control party to continuously update the fire control solution even while the submarine was maneuvering.
 The TDC's target tracking ability also allowed the submarine to accurately fire torpedoes even when the target was temporarily obscured by smoke or fog.

 TDC functional description

-Since the TDC actually performed two separate functions, generating target position estimates and computing torpedo firing angles, the TDC actually consisted of two types of analog computers:
+Since the TDC performed two separate functions, generating target position estimates and computing torpedo firing angles, the TDC consisted of two types of analog computers: